julzaza/wildwitchherbs/_posts/2025-07-10-top-protective-herbs-witchcraft.md

 **A universal shield against evil.**

-Few herbs have inspired as much reverence—and fear—as garlic.
+Few herbs have inspired as much reverence and fear as garlic.

 In Slavic and Balkan folk traditions, strings of garlic are hung in windows and above doors to repel the evil eye, witches, vampires, and malicious spirits.
 Old women still slip a clove **beneath a child's pillow to keep night terrors and ghostly visitors at bay**.